dqops/dqo/docs/checks/column/datatype/index.md

-# Checks/column/datatype
+# column level datatype data quality checks

-This is a list of datatype column data quality checks supported by DQOps and a brief description of what they do.
+This is a list of datatype column data quality checks supported by DQOps and a brief description of what data quality issued they detect.